Business Entity Formation

-After the issue of limited liability is resolved, counsel typically next considers the tax aspects of the different forms of business organization, often with the guidance of the client’s accountant.
+After the issue of limited liability is resolved, legal counsel typically next considers the tax aspects of the different forms of business organization, often with the guidance of the client’s accountant.

 Capital Structure and Allocation of Profit and Loss

 Partnerships and LLC’s lend themselves more readily to complicated capital structures, with more flexible sharing of profits and losses, than do corporations.
-With a sole owner or small group of owners, this is usually not an issue since the capital structures of such businesses are typically straightforward and not complicated.
+With a sole owner or small group of owners, this is usually not an issue since the capital structures are typically straightforward and not complicated.

-One of the most important issues to owners of businesses is control.
+One of the most important issues to owners is control.
 Control can be more easily and flexibly allocated in a non-corporate form, such as a partnership or LLC.
-Nonetheless, knowledgeable counsel can achieve much of the desired flexibility in corporate form, though typically the legal fees are higher since the corporate form is less flexible and requires more legal work to achieve the desired flexibility.
+Nonetheless, knowledgeable incorporation counsel can achieve much of the desired flexibility in corporate form, though typically the legal fees are higher since the corporate form is less flexible and requires more legal work to achieve the desired flexibility.

 Getting Started Right